VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

 *Changing movement modes while in squad column formation*

-The squad can follow oreintation of the leader, change unit positions scale and openness of the column.
+The squad can follow orientation of the leader, change unit positions scale and openness of the column.

 ![UnitySquad3](https://user-images.githubusercontent.com/76696557/103297498-bad26600-49f8-11eb-9904-0e3c944e5723.gif)